zhenii/exercise-repo/README.md

 # exercise-repo
+This project will conrain...
-Repo made for exercises.
+Repository made for exercises.
-We resolved the conflict!
+Edired again in master branch..